Help

 Defenders

-We're going to submit a test to kill an alive mutant.
+We're going to submit a test to kill a living mutant.
 Tests don't necessarily have to target alive mutants, and can simply be made to kill possible future mutants.

 Test rules